 Pilot burner problems

-Insects can also be a problem.
+Insects if neglected can also be a problem.
 Spiders and insects like the smell of propane and the warmth, so they tent to try to crawl into pipes.
-Dead spiders in abundance can create a clog within your pilot feed tube and make the simple job of lighting the pilot on your water heater a huge problem.
+Years worth of webs and dead spiders can create a clog within your pilot feed tube and make the simple job of lighting the pilot on your water heater a huge problem.

 Direct Spark Ignition Problems

 Direct Spark igniter hot water heaters are becoming more common in RVs.
 DSI hot water heaters are simple and allow the user to flip a switch to turn the hot water heater on.

 A DSI system doesn’t have a pilot light, which is normally used to initiate the spark.
 A 12V battery produces the spark instead.